Low complexity among principal fully irreducible elements of Out($F_3$): Introduction

-Given a train track map, we can factor it as a series of \emph{folds} followed by a homeomorphism.
+As mentioned above, each train track map can be factored as a series of Stallings folds followed by a homeomorphism.
 Up to a reasonable equivalence relation, the number of folds in this decomposition is an invariant of a principal fully irreducible outer automorphism, and so we can try to minimise it.
-It turns out that the same automorphism achieves the minimum complexity --- over all ranks --- in this sense.
+It turns out that the same outer automorphism achieves the minimum complexity --- over all ranks --- in this sense.

 \begin{duplicate}[Theorem~\ref{t:unique}] Up to edge relabeling, the map $\mathfrak{g}$ is the only train track map representing a principal fully irreducible outer automorphism in any rank whose Stallings fold decomposition consists of only a single fold and then a graph-relabeling isomorphism. \end{duplicate}